leotaku/village/README.md

 # village

-Village is a collection of responsive zsh prompt configurations using its own asynchronous configuration framework. (`elf.zsh`)
+Village is a collection of responsive zsh prompt configurations using their own shared asynchronous configuration framework. (`elf.zsh`)

 Using `elf.zsh`, village prompts often noticeably outperform both well known prompt configurations and frameworks as well as handcrafted prompts of similar complexity.